tylor/chrome-tab-stats/README.md

 *   Click 'Load unpacked extension...'
 *   Select the extension folder
 *   You should now see the tab info icon on your browser!

+If you have problems with the extension or want to refresh, visit Window > Extensions and click the 'Reload' link for the extension.